-- 14.3.5 The PCC is the sole legal entity for all contracts relating to DPP. - 14.3.6 The Director of Estates can authorise estates related expenditure up to the value of £50,000.
-The DoF may authorise estates related expenditure up to the value of £100,000.
-Thereafter, expenditure must be reported to the Policing Board for scrutiny and approval. - 14.3.7 The CC may give written authorisation to the Procurement department to award a contract up to the value of £250,000.
+- 14.3.4 The PCC is the sole legal entity for all contracts relating to DPP. - 14.3.5 The Head of Estates can authorise estates related expenditure up to the value of £50,000.
+The DoF may authorise estates related expenditure up to the value of £150,000.
+Thereafter, expenditure must be reported to the Policing Board for scrutiny and approval. - 14.3.6 The CC may give written authorisation to the Procurement department to award a contract up to the value of £300,000.
 Authorisation above this amount must be provided by the PCC or the CFO as per delegated authority.
-All contracts above £250,000 must be reported to the Policing Board for scrutiny and approval. - 14.3.8 Tender award reporting to the Policing Board will include all evaluation criteria and weighting. - 14.3.9 The Common Seal of the PCC must be affixed to contracts for construction, or other contracts if requested, and all grants made by the PCC that are at or above the value of £250,000. - 14.3.10 The affixing of the Common Seal shall only be attested by the Chief of Staff or a nominated deputy.
+All contracts above £300,000 must be reported to the Policing Board for scrutiny and approval. - 14.3.7 Tender award reporting to the Policing Board will include all evaluation criteria and weighting. - 14.3.8 The Common Seal of the PCC must be affixed to contracts for construction, or other contracts if requested, and all grants made by the PCC that are at or above the value of £300,000. - 14.3.9 The affixing of the Common Seal shall only be attested by the Chief of Staff or a nominated deputy.
 A record of the contracts once sealed shall be maintained and the record signed by the person who shall have attested the seal.

-- 14.3.11 All evaluation criteria and weighting as well as tender awards for contracts estimated to be above £250,000 will be considered by the Policing Board. - 14.3.12 The PCC delegates their authority to the CFO to commit the PCC to contractual agreements below £500,000 in value. - 14.3.13 The PCC will be responsible for the authorisation of all contracts of £500,000 and above.
+- 14.3.10 The PCC delegates their authority to the CFO to commit the PCC to contractual agreements below £500,000 in value. - 14.3.11 The PCC will be responsible for the authorisation of all contracts of £500,000 and above.